cefnoram/siger/README.md

 I created this solution the address these design flaws.

 Now our SOP digital library has an elegant user interface.
 It is easy to navigate from one SOP to the next.
 It is well organized, and it looks professional.

+URL: siger.readthedocs.org